 - Reverse the signs of classic sun damage in the epidermis that we see under the microscope.
 Meaning that the structure of your skin looks more like a kid's when we view it under a microscope (in doctor speak there is a reversal of basal cell atypia and return of the normal undulating rete pattern).

 - Exfoliate dead skin cells.
 Meaning your skin looks dewy and moist and feels softer.

 How can you add glycolic acid products in your skin care regimen?

-This means that you have to work up in the strength and frequency with which you apply your products; you get more results with a really high level of glycolic acid, as found in professional products, and especially when you apply your product twice a day, but almost no one can start out like that.
+This means that you have to work up in the strength and frequency with which you apply your products; you get more results with a really high level of glycolic acid, as found in professional products.
+You also get more results when you apply them almost every day..... and almost no one can start out like this.

 'Training' your skin to glycolic acid is just like weight training.
 With weights, you don’t start out training with heavy weights, you work up.

-I typically have people start with once a day application using a mid-strength product like a 10% or 15%.
+I typically have people start with a facial application several times a week of a mid-strength professional product at a concentration of 10% or 15%.
+They can create this with a higher product by diluting it in their palm with a plain cream.
 They slowly work up to almost 20% if possible.
 Some people can eventually use a 20% product twice a day.

 How to pick the right glycolic acid product for your skin type and treatment goals.